viniciuspjardim/mymoney/README.md

 The values are updated:
 <img src=".docs/mymoney4.png" width="480">

-The full process (the colors are messed up because the GIF limitations):
+The full process (the colors are messed up because of GIF limitations):
 <img src=".docs/mymoney1.gif" width="480">